 What are Cannabis Terpenes?

-The ECS exists in both animals and humans and is responsible for creating balance and regulating things like pain, appetite, stress, mood, pain, sleep, etc. Therefore, by introducing certain terpenes to the ECS, we have the potential to create balance where it may be lacking.
+The ECS exists in both animals and humans and is responsible for creating balance and regulating things like pain, appetite, stress, mood, sleep, etc. Therefore, by introducing certain terpenes to the ECS, we have the potential to create balance where it may be lacking.

 Best Terpenes for Sex

 Certain terpenes can help increase sex drive and generally make intimacy more enjoyable.
 Below, we break down the terpenes best for sex and how each one can enhance intimacy.